shrinish123/MEDFARO_KTJ/README.md

 # MEDFARO_KTJ
-A website for Web Development Workshop Assignment 1 Changes were these
-And lets see what happens now
+A website for Web Development Workshop Assignment 1 These are my changes at the same line to ereslove the merge conflicts And lets see what happens now